Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 [ Return to text ][ Return to text ]federal work, undertaking or business means any work, undertaking or business that is within the legislative authority of Parliament, including, without restricting the generality of the foregoing,

-- (e) aerodromes, aircraft or a line of air transportation,
+- aerodromes, aircraft or a line of air transportation,

-Private members’ bills to amend the Canada Labour Code, the Official Languages Act or the Canada Business Corporations Act were previously introduced in Parliament to specify the language requirements for federally regulated private businesses.
-During the 2nd Session of the 43rd Parliament, Bill C‑254, An Act to amend the Canada Labour Code, the Official Languages Act and the Canada Business Corporations Act, sought to stipulate that the Charter of the French Language applies in Quebec, including for businesses operating there.
+Private members’ bills to amend the Canada Labour Code, the Official Languages Act and the Canada Business Corporations Act were previously introduced in Parliament to specify the language requirements for federally regulated private businesses.
+Introduced during the 2nd Session of the 43rd Parliament, Bill C‑254, An Act to amend the Canada Labour Code, the Official Languages Act and the Canada Business Corporations Act, sought to stipulate that the Charter of the French Language applies in Quebec, including for businesses operating there.
 This bill died on the Order Paper at the committee stage.
+See Bill C‑254, An Act to amend the Canada Labour Code, the Official Languages Act and the Canada Business Corporations Act, 43rd Parliament, 2nd Session.

 [ Return to text ]This bill was preceded by Bill C‑10, which died on the Order Paper at committee stage in the Senate.
 See Bill C‑10, An Act to amend the Broadcasting Act and to make related and consequential amendments to other Acts, 43rd Parliament, 2nd Session.